HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Related Work

 \subsection{Transformer Models}

 Transformers introduced self-attention to model long-range dependencies without recurrence, instead using positional encodings to represent sequence order.
 This led to transformers rapidly becoming popular for natural language processing, along with becoming the state-of-the-art for many speech and audio applications~\cite{zaman2025transformers,dong2018speech,gulati2020conformer}.
 The audio framework consists typically of a lightweight front end that converts waveforms or spectrograms into embeddings.
-Then the transformer is able to use these embeddings to capture the global context spatially, spectrally, and temporally.
-This flexibility motivates their use for HRTF upsampling, especially where preserving global spatial consistency is essential.
+The transformer can then use these embeddings to capture global context across spatial directions and spectral components.
+Beyond conventional sequence modeling, recent works have also adapted attention and convolutional architectures to spherical domains.
+SphereFormer~\cite{lai2023spherical} introduces radial-window self-attention for LiDAR point clouds, improving information aggregation under non-uniform spherical sampling.
+Attention mechanisms defined directly on the sphere have also been proposed to incorporate geometric priors such as spherical topology and rotational structure~\cite{bonevattention}.
+The flexibility of attention mechanisms therefore motivates their use in transformer-based HRTF upsampling models, particularly where both long-range dependencies across SH coefficients and local spatial variation patterns across neighbouring source directions need to be preserved.